Amplify ELA: General Reporting Overview

 Embedded Assessment Measure

 The Embedded Assessment Measure (EAM) report aggregates and assesses your students’ daily work over the course of a unit.
-It also provides a regular measurement of student performance in three key skill areas: Reading, Writing, and Language.
+It also provides a regular measurement of student performance in three key skill areas: Language, Reading, and Writing.

 The EAM report data is presented in a Class Overview format.
-You can view it at the unit level or between Flex Days.
+You can view it for each unit.

 You will also see suggestions for Flex Day activities and recommendations for grouping.
 You can also use this data to inform groupings and instructional decisions for later units.